kirkhofer/data-ai/aoai/README.md

     - [OpenAI Samples (GitHub)](https://github.com/openai/openai-cookbook)
     - [OpenAI Examples](https://platform.openai.com/examples)
     - [Training: Explore Azure OpenAI](https://learn.microsoft.com/en-us/training/modules/explore-azure-openai)
 1. Need GPT4?
-    - Get on the list [here](https://aka.ms/oai/get-gpt4)
-    - Try to do as much as you can with GPT 35 Turbo first
+It is included but limited in capacity
 1. Understand Quotas and how to get around them
     - [Quota](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/quotas-limits)
     - FYI: Look at the helper in here and retry logic.
 You man consider a load balancer and other options in front of the endpoints